dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/config.rst

 Configuration
 -------------
 For maximum flexibility, testability, and reusability, we want to avoid hardcoding solids' (or pipelines') dependencies on the external world.

-We should be able to run the same code in different environments for test, in development, and in production, and parametrize our solids' interactions with the different facilities afforded by each of those interactions.
+We should be able to run the same code in different environments for test, in development, and in production, and to parametrize our solids' interactions with the different facilities afforded by each of those environments.

 Then, we can declaratively specify features of our environment without having to rewrite our code.

+Conceptually, where **inputs** are inputs to the computation done by a single solid, and might be linked by a dependency definition to **outputs** of a previous computation in a DAG, **configuration** should be used to specify *how* a computation executes.

 We'll illustrate this by configuring our hello world example to speak a couple of different languages.